Minimum 14-year jail terms for most dangerous terror offenders outlined by Government

-*widening the list of offences that can be classed as terror-related to ensure they carry tougher sentences
+*widening the list of offences that can be classed as terror-related to absolutely ensure they carry tougher sentences

-Home Secretary Priti Patel (pictured) stated: “The shocking attacks at Fishmongers’ Hall and Streatham revealed serious flaws in the way terrorist offenders are dealt with.
+Home Secretary Priti Patel (pictured) stated: “The shocking attacks at Fishmongers’ Hall and in Streatham revealed serious flaws in the way terrorist offenders are dealt with.
 We promised to act and we are delivering on that promise.
-Those who senselessly seek to damage and destroy lives need to know we will do whatever it takes to stop them.”
+Those who senselessly seek to damage and destroy lives need to know that we will do whatever it takes to stop them.”

-The Bill follows emergency legislation passed in February which retrospectively ended automatic early release for terrorist offenders serving standard determinate sentences.
+The Bill follows on from emergency legislation passed in February which retrospectively ended automatic early release for terrorist offenders serving standard determinate sentences.
 This forced them to spend a minimum two-thirds of their term behind bars before being considered for release by the Parole Board.

 *Counter-Terrorism Police funding being increased by £90 million for 2020-2021